Working!!: Wagnaria employees

 Popura is a short 17-year-old high school student who works at Wagnaria.
-Ironically, she was named after the poplar tree, so that she would grow tall.
-She is very sensitive about her short stature, and many customers believe her to be younger than she really is.
-Similarly, Sōta, who is one year younger than her, usually regards her as an elementary school student.
-She is also unable to properly call him by his surname, saying "Katanashi" rather than "Takanashi", even when corrected.
-She admires Kotori, Sōta's cross-dressing persona, and the Takanashi sisters because of their tall and mature look.
+She acts sensitive about her short stature, and many customers believe her to be younger than she really is.
+Popura admires Kotori, Sōta's cross-dressing persona, as well as the Takanashi sisters due to their tall and mature look.
 She is a hard worker, but she sometimes makes clumsy mistakes in her job.
-Despite that, she is chosen to replace Yachiyo as chief of staff near the end of the series.
+Despite that, Popura is chosen to replace Yachiyo as chief of staff near the end of the series.